mmbmf1/mmbmf1/posts/building-get-endpoints.md

 ## The Solution

 Use parameterized queries with proper error handling.
+PostgreSQL treats parameters as data, not SQL code, completely preventing injection attacks.
+The database engine separates the query structure from the data values, making it impossible for user input to be interpreted as SQL commands.
+This approach is both safer and more efficient than string concatenation.

 **Single record:**
 ```typescript